The Xometry app works best with JavaScript enabled!

 5. Preserves Original Mesh and Texture: Ideal for high-resolution and full-color printing needs.

-What Are the Disadvantages of the OBJ File Format?
+Disadvantages of the OBJ File Format

 The OBJ file format, while popular, has several disadvantages including: